 vPIC includes four primary tools within the collection, which are supported by a collection of data obtained from submittals directly from manufacturers.
 Data within vPIC is coded directly from the submittals after review by NHTSA.
 If you find errors, issues or have questions please feel free to send an email to the NHTSA Manufacturer Helpdesk as we are actively working to improve data quality through discussions with the manufacturers every day.
 The four tools that make up the vPIC platform are:

 The vPIC Manufacturer Portal is intended to streamline the process by allowing manufacturers the ability to submit applications electronically to NHTSA.
 The same data that was previously sent in via paper, can now be submitted electronically using the Manufacturer Portal.
-This allows for reviewing of the 566, 565, 551 and Equipment Plant applications to occur without significant delays.
+This allows for reviewing of the 551 Subpart D, 565, 566, 571.106, 571.205, 574, 586, 586.12, 591 and 595.6 applications to occur without significant delays.
 Automated notifications will be sent through email upon submission and acceptance of the application.
 The status of your submission can also be checked using the Manufacturer Portal.
 A list of Frequently Asked Questions are also compiled and put together on this portal.

 Manufacturer Information Database (MID) is a centralized dataset that can be searched for all manufacturer information within the vPIC platform.
-This information includes address, Makes, World Manufacturer Identifiers (WMI) and associated details on what the manufacturer produces per their reporting to NHTSA.
-In addition, it provides access to the actual submittals, both 565 and 566 submitted by the manufacturers to NHTSA in PDF format for viewing and download.
+This information includes Address, Makes, Models, World Manufacturer Identifiers (WMI), Equipment Plant codes and associated details on what the manufacturer produces per their reporting to NHTSA.
+In addition, the actual documents submitted by the manufacturers (565, 566 and 586) are available for viewing and downloading.

 Users may input their Vehicle Identification Number(s) of vehicles they own or are researching within this interface.
 In return, the users will be presented with a decoded set of values based on the manufacturer data received through the Part 565 process.
 The ability to print a PDF version of the output or download the data output into an Excel-based format is provided as well.
 If a vehicle’s VIN has decoded in error please review VIN and try again.
 In the case of a persistent error, NHTSA suggests contacting the manufacturer to obtain a copy of a Manufacturer VIN Correction letter to assist in vehicle registration issues.